Bira/octopus-carnival/_drafts/wir-mm3-4e-imix-part-02.md

 The Chosen are the highest ranking priests in the cult.
 Each of them is in charge of a major temple and commands a sizable force of mortal followers, mercenaries, and elemental servants.
 They commune directly with Imix and transmit his orders to the other members of the court.
+This particular Chosen is a firesoul genasi.

 Chosen rarely leave their temple's inner sanctum, as this is where their power is greatest.
 The book recommends making these sanctums into Fonts of Power, a